Harurow/sublime_markingchangedrows/README.md

 Sublime Text 2/3 plug-in.

-This plug in attaches the mark to the row's' which was edited.
+attaches a mark to the row's' which was edited.

 Options
 ========